ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/action-plan.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::
 Congratulations on developing a search and discovery system for data stored in a Google Sheet!
 This is an impressive achievement.

-In this episode, you will explore how to develop and action plan to expand the impact of your project and encourage participation and collaboration.
-Let's begin by exploring various strategies to increase the visibility of your project.
-Think about how you bring people in!
+In this episode, we'll explore how to develop an action plan.
+This plan will guide us in expanding our project's reach and encouraging participation and collaboration.
+Let's begin by exploring various strategies to increase the visibility of our project.

+Think about how you can bring people in!
 How can you effectively promote your website to reach potential users who might find it valuable?

 While not all of these possibilities may be directly applicable to your specific situation, it's valuable to consider a wide range of options.
-Use the following ideas to help you identify the most effective ways to promote your project.
+The following ideas will help you identify the most effective ways to promote your project.

+## Expanding Your Project's Reach

-## Encourage Others to Link to Your Project and Reuse Your Data
+### Encourage Others to Link to Your Project and Reuse Your Data

 * Allow reuse of your data by selecting a [creative commons license appropriate to your work](https://chooser-beta.creativecommons.org/).
 Also, share your data with similar projects so that you can reuse their content and they can reuse yours.